|Nutritional Guidelines (per serving)|

 Boil the yuca in salted water until it becomes tender, about 30 minutes.

 Drain the yuca and place it in a serving dish.
-Set it aside, but keep it warm.
+Set it aside, but keep it warm by covering the bowl..
 Don't allow it to come back to room temperature while you make the garlic sauce.

 Combine the onions, orange juice, lime juice, cilantro and garlic in a bowl.
 Pour the mixture over the yuca.